 RELATED: Latest COVID-19 information

-For those who already purchased a ticket to the February event, a full refund will be given.
+A full refund will be given to those who already purchased a ticket to the February event.
 A representative from WCWJ CW 17 will contact you by email with more information.

 Here are your Jacksonville Image Awards finalists.
-Voting runs Jan.
-3 through Jan.
-23. (VOTE HERE):
+(Voting has closed):

-The ‘Trailblazer’ Award: This award recognizes pioneers who inspire others to follow their path to greatness with innovative ideas that challenge the status quo.
+The ‘Trailblazer’ Award: Recognizes pioneers who inspire others to follow their path to greatness with innovative ideas that challenge the status quo.

 - Finalists: Adrienne Martin, Ben Frazier, Hannah Hall

 The ‘One to Watch’ Award presented by Johnson & Johnson Vision: This award recognizes individuals who are quickly establishing themselves and making an impact in their particular field or industry.

 - Finalists: Douglas Bryant, Dr. Kimberly Allen, Rebecca Davis